spapas/spapas.github.io/content/python-access-django.md

 * Create a models.py based on the exported data
 * Import the json data that was exported into the newly created models

+For the first two steps we'll only use python.
+For the last two we'll also need some Django.

-## Conneting to a Microsoft Access database from python
+## Connecting to a Microsoft Access database from python

 To be able to connect to an Access database from python you'll need you should use the [pypyodbc](https://github.com/pypyodbc/pypyodbc).
 This is a pure-python library that can connect